 How did you apply?

-Since I had conducted a lot of research into the program after receiving the email, I knew the rough dates that applications would be open for when it came to my time to apply.
+Since I had conducted a lot of research into the Mountbatten Program after receiving the email, I knew the rough dates that applications would be open for when it came to my time to apply.

 The applications opened around mid-March for the intake that was to move to NYC in August.
-I applied on the MB website the first day that it opened.
+I applied on the Mountbatten Program website the first day that it opened.
 I think I maybe needed a CV, a reference, and to pay a small fee.

 THE JOB PROCESS